 You will be looking for commercial, pragmatic advice, delivered quickly by a team who understands your agenda and your challenges, who will hit the ground running.
-We will share the knowledge we have gained from working with Receivers in previous recessions and draw on our deep firm-wide experience in rapidly responding to Contractors going into administration or liquidation.
+We will share the knowledge we have gained from working with Receives in previous recessions and draw on our deep firm-wide experience in rapidly responding to Contractors going into administration or liquidation.
 We will use our expertise to make fast, incisive assessments, replace Contractors where necessary and manage projects, either to completion or to a point where an exit can be facilitated.

 You will benefit from the full weight of our cost and project management skills to help you understand the current state of your developments, the risks associated and optimum solutions to complete, including the viability of deploying the existing Contractor and supply chain.
 We will give you the best commercial advice and tell you what you need to hear, not always what you want to hear.

 We will also draw on our extensive knowledge of Bank and Fund Monitoring to provide more richly informed analysis and reporting in the appropriate format.

 You can expect to receive advice and guidance on a diverse range of distressed projects across a variety of sectors, from large complex projects to smaller scale, simple projects.

 Our specialist areas of expertise span pre- and post-insolvency scenarios including:

 Drawing on our wealth of experience in Bank Monitoring and Project Rescue and Recovery, we are well positioned to support you with those IBRs that require an independent view and a deeper dive on the project costs and risks or on an ongoing project viability assessment.
 This work can be carried out whether an incumbent Bank Monitor is in place or not.
 The scope of the IBR support would typically include: